ihmeuw/vivarium_research/docs/source/models/causes/neonatal/preterm_birth.rst

 +++++

 The Level 4 neonatal conditions included in the MNCNH Portfolio model are closely linked via the :ref:`Overall Neonatal Disorders Model <2021_cause_neonatal_disorders_mncnh>`.
-Since the LBWSG Risk Factor has an effect on overall neonatal mortality, and this subcause has a PAF-of-one relationship with LBWSG we will need to perform a  calibration computation to satisfy multiple criteria simultaneously.
+Since the LBWSG Risk Factor has a PAF-of-one relationship with this Preterm Birth cause, we will need to ensure that the risk-stratified cause-specific mortality rates are zero for non-preterm categories, and their weighted average matches the overall cause-specific mortality rate.
 This will produce internally consistent mortality risk values for all neonatal subcauses and LBWSG exposure levels.
 These risks can then be further individualized based on treatment coverage and efficacy, to ensure that individuals who have access to a specific existing or hypothetical treatment have a lower risk of mortality.

 Assumptions and Limitations
 +++++++++++++++++++++++++++